bradosia/UCD-ECS-162-restaurant-tournament/README.md

 It works just as described on the specs for the restaurant tournament option.

 1. Host creates a game room and gives the link to friends
 2. Then host chooses restaurants using yelp search to find restaurants the friends are deciding on.
+This is good for situations where everyone has a place in mind, but not sure if everyone else will like it.
+Typically all members would be able to chat about potential restaurants on an external messaging or voice program such as zoom or in person.
 3. After beginning the game, the server creates random pairs of restaurants to vote on.
 Every restaurant will show up at least once.
 4. Winner appears after all restaurants have a chance to be voted on.